The Best of Everything

 Stokowski, Leopold.
 Famed conductor of the Philadelphia Symphony Orchestra (and later companion of Garbo).
 He came to Hollywood in 1937 to appear in two films, and was given a reception by Joan and husband Franchot Tone at the Ambassador Hotel.
 At this time, Joan had been training to sing opera and performed for Stokowski at the theater in her home several weeks after the reception.
 Joan later reported overenthusiastically to friend Anita Loos that Stokowski was "wild for me to give up the movies and study to be an operatic diva."
 (LW)

-Stolen Jools, The. (aka The Slippery Pearls) Promotional short film (20 minutes) released 4/4/31 to raise funds for the National Variety Artists Tuberculosis Sanitarium at Saranac Lake, NY.
-Various studios contributed facilities, and the stars worked for free.
-Stars included Joan, Norma Shearer, Gary Cooper, Edward G. Robinson, William Haines.
+Stolen Jools, The (aka The Slippery Pearls in the UK).
+Promotional short film (20 minutes) released 4/4/31 (US) and 9/32 (UK) to raise funds for the National Variety Artists Tuberculosis Sanitarium at Saranac Lake, NY.
+Produced by the Hollywood Masquers Club, with various studios contributing facilities, and the stars working for free.
+Stars included Joan, Norma Shearer, Gary Cooper, Edward G. Robinson, William Haines, Doug Fairbanks, Jr., Laurel and Hardy, Maurice Chevalier, and Barbara Stanwyck.
 The plot was a whodunit involving a search for Shearer's stolen jewels.
 Joan appears early on in a short scene with William Haines; a detective overhears them discussing something she's taken from Shearer's party the night before--turns out it's only a little dog, not the contraband jewels.
 IMDb info.

 Story of Esther Costello, The.
 Columbia, 1957.
 Directed (and produced) by David Miller, 127 minutes.
 Joan stars as "Margaret Landi," who, after a trip to Ireland, adopts a deaf-dumb-n-blind girl (Heather Sears).
 The two become a hit on the lecture circuit, and Margaret's seedy ex (Rossano Brazzi) steps back into the picture.
 Says Joan in CWJC: